ghost5egy/facebookbf/README.md

 # facebookbf
-A fix of facebook bruteforcer tool you can use cupp to generate a wordlist with sime info about targted victim and then add it when script asks for it :) have fun
+A fix for facebook bruteforcer tool you can use cupp to generate a wordlist with sime info about targted victim and then add it when script asks for it :) have fun